sergei-mironov/litrepl/docs/usage/application-scenarios.md

-When performing batch processing of documents, it might be necessary to initiate a new interpreter session solely for the evaluation's duration rather than re-using the currently running session.
+When performing batch processing of documents, it might be necessary to initiate a new interpreter session solely for the evaluation's duration rather than reusing the currently running session.
 The `--foreground` option can be used to activate this mode.

 <!--lignore-->